Freight Shipping from Seattle to Chicago

 How much does it cost to ship freight from Seattle to Chicago?

-Full truckload (FTL) rates from Seattle, WA to Chicago, IL currently range from $4,844-$5,970 for a standard dry van load over the 2,253-mile route.
+Full truckload (FTL) rates from Seattle, WA to Chicago, IL currently range $4,844-$5,970 (roughly $2.16-$2.67 per mile over 2,253 miles).
 LTL shipments typically cost $1,439-$2,315 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Chicago?